Dr Genevieve Bishop is an Obstetrician and Gynaecologist in private practice based at Gold Coast Private Hospital.

 Dr Genevieve Bishop’s support team are a dedicated and experienced group, who provide a warm, caring and compassionate extended environment for you to discuss your medical requirements safely and with complete confidence.

-Christine Sutton – Midwife
+Chrissy Midwife – Midwife

 Chrissy is an Endorsed Midwife who consults alongside Dr Bishop Monday, Tuesday and Thursday, and will provide you with compassionate midwifery support throughout your pregnancy, offering expert knowledge or reassurance during consultations or via telephone when needed.
 As well as her midwifery role for Dr Bishop, Chrissy is also a midwife in the John Flynn maternity unit.